 Figure 2.
-Guarded evaluation technique.
+Unoptimized RTL design example.

-While the above mentioned techniques show significant power reductions, they focus only on either the datapath or the controller for a single custom processor.
-It was recognized in [3] and [4] that the power savings would be even larger if both the controller and the datapath are considered together and that the techniques are applied on the complete circuit, rather than on individual blocks.
-In this paper, we propose a new shutdown technique for reducing power where both the controller and the datapath are shut off together.
+significant power reductions, they focus only on either the datapath or the controller for a single custom processor.
+It was recognized in [5] and [6] that the power savings would be even larger if both the controller and the datapath were considered together and if the techniques were applied on the complete circuit, rather than on individual blocks.
+In this paper, we propose a new shutdown technique for reducing power where both the controller and the datapath are considered together.

 The rest of the paper is organized as follows.
 In Section 2, we will describe the problem.
-Section 3 gives a detail description of our technique.
+Section 3 gives a detailed description of our technique.
 Section 4 shows our experimental results, and we conclude in Section 5.